Rafavermar/Databricks-Secure-PII-Ingestion/README.md

 # Secure PII ingestion with Databricks Free Edition

-This repo shows a minimal end-to-end pattern to ingest PII data on **Databricks Free Edition** using:
+This repo shows a minimal end-to-end pattern to ingest PII (Personally Identifiable Information) data on **Databricks Free Edition** using:

 - Unity Catalog + Volumes as storage
 - Auto Loader to ingest CSV files